energy-demand-forecast/energy_demand_forecast/README.md

 ## Reproducing this project
 <hr style="background-color:silver;height:3px;" />

-> In order to reproduce this project you will need your own environment file and access to the database.
-You can reproduce this project with the following steps:
+> You can reproduce this project with the following steps:
 > - Read this README
 > - Clone the repository or download all files into your working directory
+> - Libraries used:
+>     - pandas
+>     - matplotlib
+>     - seaborn
+>     - numpy
+>     - scikit-learn
-> - Add your environment file to your working directory:
+>     - plotly
->  - filename should be env.py
+>     - sktime
->  - contains variables: username, password, host
+>     - Prophet
 > - Run the Final_Report notebook or explore the other notebooks for greater insight into the project.

 ### Project Plan